 Now as bold of a statement as that was, was he wrong?

 He made sure to state that he was nowhere near the best at making Afrobeat music.
 His statement is that people weren’t exploring afrobeat as heavily until his release of One Dance.
 He’s not wrong.

 Since his small stint in the Afrobeat genre, artists like Wizkid, Burna Boy, and Davido have been given a larger stage to perform on, figuratively and literally.

 Their music was always great and deserving of the credit that they are receiving.
 Drake believes this too.
 He just claims that he is partially responsible for creating these opportunities.

 As a result of his contributions, we have mainstream artists working with more Afrobeat inspired music, artists, and even remixing some classics.
-Cardi B recently did her own remix to Fall by Davido which came out in 2017.
+Cardi B recently did her own remix to by Davido which came out in 2017.
 Therefore is it crazy to give Drake credit?

 Afrobeats is taking the world by storm.